janoczecho/IoT/README.md

-# 🎓 My IoT Studies @ Warsaw University of Technology
+# 🎓 My IoT Studies at Warsaw University of Technology

 Hey there! 👋
 This repo is my personal hub for everything related to my **IoT (Internet of Things)** studies at **Warsaw University of Technology (Politechnika Warszawska)**.